MuhammadA-C/wgu-c195-v2/README.md

 **Note**

-Due to the order that I have the code for deleting the appointment & customer record and displaying the notification messages, the notification message will be displayed prior to the actual deletion code being run.
+Due to the order that I have the code for deleting the appointment & customer record and displaying the notification messages and the code running synchronously, the notification message will be displayed prior to the actual deletion code being run.

-*Note: This can easily be fixed by re-ordering the deletion code to be run before the notification message code*
+*Note: This can easily be fixed by re-ordering the deletion code to be run before the notification message code, or allowing other code to still be run when the notification message code is triggered & notification pops up*

 ---